 We would appreciate your opinion on the candidate’s career achievements, strengths and weaknesses, initiative, creativity, their ability to contribute in a peer-to-peer learning environment, and how the program fits with the candidate’s career aspirations.

-Tuition and fees for the ScM in Technology Leadership Class of 2022 (beginning study February 2021) are $83,300 USD.
+Tuition and fees for the ScM in Technology Leadership Class of 2023 (beginning study in February 2022) are $83,300 USD.
 Travel and lodging for residential sessions and immersion experiences and any required books and materials are additional.

 The majority of students enrolled in this program are self-supported and/or supported in part by their employers.
 We encourage master's applicants to maximize funding sources:

-Scholarship support may be awarded to select candidates who have a record of outstanding achievements and demonstrate the potential to contribute significantly to peer-to-peer learning that is valued so highly in the program.
+Scholarship support may be awarded to select candidates who have demonstrated financial need and who have a record of outstanding achievements and demonstrate the potential to contribute significantly to peer-to-peer learning that is valued so highly in the program.

 The scholarship committee will consider scholarship applications from candidates who are admitted to the program, complete a scholarship form, and provide documentation regarding their financial circumstances.